jnozzi/cocoadev.com/markdown/NSDocumentProblems.md

 ----

-With General/CoreData, how do I know when the document has completed loading?
+With CoreData, how do I know when the document has completed loading?
 It's not clear from the docs where to put code that manipulates the view according to the model, once the model has been completely loaded.

-What I have is a model object that stores arbitrary data, and I'm using it to store the expanded state of a General/NSOutlineView.
+What I have is a model object that stores arbitrary data, and I'm using it to store the expanded state of a NSOutlineView.
 I've got two functions 'saveOutlineViewState' and 'restoreOutlineViewState' which do just that.
-I've got some notifications 'General/DocumentDidLoad' and 'General/DocumentWillSave'.
-Firstly, why aren't these notifications supplied by default with the General/NSDocument class - this seems like a severe lack on the classes part.
+I've got some notifications 'DocumentDidLoad' and 'DocumentWillSave'.
+Firstly, why aren't these notifications supplied by default with the NSDocument class - this seems like a severe lack on the classes part.
 How should we actually tell when those two operations are performed?
-There are many different functions for loading and saving, not to mention all the General/IBActions available for performing those same operations.
+There are many different functions for loading and saving, not to mention all the IBActions available for performing those same operations.

-My main problem at this point is where to hack in General/DocumentDidLoad.
-But also, if you have a good idea for the placement of General/DocumentWillSave, this would be useful to know too.
+My main problem at this point is where to hack in DocumentDidLoad.
+But also, if you have a good idea for the placement of DocumentWillSave, this would be useful to know too.
 Thanks for your replies.